 Kevington and Gaffneys Creek are small communities in the south of the Shire that have a deep sense of history and community; locals always support each other in times of adversity and help is always at hand when needed.
-Locals love the beauty of the surrounding hills, the Goulburn River and the abundance.
+Locals love the beauty of the surrounding hills and the Goulburn River.